-The COVID-19 pandemic has disproportionally impacted people with disabilities; destabilizing access to direct service providers, straining already limited financial resources for a population struggling to survive on a fixed income, and exacerbating the need for affordable and accessible housing.
-Additionally, people with disabilities, who already faced significant barriers to education, employment, and full community integration prepandemic, saw those gaps widen because of the pandemic.
-The federal government has recently released guidance on recognizing long Covid as a disability under the Americans with Disabilities Act, so Houston is just beginning to feel the impacts of a population that has recently acquired disabilities and will be seeking support from governmental and nongovernmental organizations to adapt to their new normal.
+The COVID-19 pandemic has disproportionally impacted people with disabilities by destabilizing access to direct service providers, straining already limited financial resources for a population on a fixed income, and exacerbating the need for affordable and accessible housing.
+Additionally, people with disabilities, who already faced significant barriers to education, employment, and full community integration pre-pandemic, saw those gaps widen because of the pandemic.
+The federal government has recently released guidance on recognizing long Covid as a disability under the Americans with Disabilities Act.
+Houston is just beginning to feel the impacts of a population that has recently acquired disabilities and will be seeking support from governmental and nongovernmental organizations to adapt to their new normal.

-Throughout the COVID-19 emergency, MOPD staff have fielded thousands of calls from people with disabilities, direct service providers, family members, and professionals seeking relief and referral services throughout the Greater Houston-The Woodlands-Sugar Land census statistical area.
+Throughout the COVID-19 emergency, MOPD staff have fielded thousands of calls from people with disabilities, direct service providers, family members, and professionals seeking relief and referral services throughout the Greater Houston area.
 This demand has strained MOPD's limited staff capacity and has highlighted the need for additional technological solutions to better open, track, and close out case management requests.
-MOPD is seeking ARPA funds to support our community liaison program in a major way by hiring additional community liaisons as well as acquiring an online client relationship management system.
+MOPD is seeking ARPA funds to support the community liaison program in a major way by hiring additional community liaisons as well as acquiring an online client relationship management system.
 This client management system will allow the MOPD staff to provide on the spot reliable information and resources to clients, the ability for the liaisons to track clients, and print/share reports as needed.

 The program is fully staffed and is underway.
-The client management system will begin installation this quarter.

 This program is the frontline to recovery services for people with disabilities in the southeast Texas region.
 MOPD is the only local government agency of its kind providing case management and referral services to people with disabilities.
-Since the beginning of the pandemic, MOPD has fielded thousands of calls from Houstonians and Texans in general asking for help in every aspect of life, from getting food delivered to their homes as their chronic illnesses prevented them from going to grocery stores at the height of the pandemic, to families asking for housing and rent assistance as the vouchers they received early on in the pandemic have since expired.
-Our constituents have multi-faceted concerns and issues that they already had before the pandemic and those have since gotten exacerbated by Covid-19.
+Since the beginning of the pandemic, MOPD has fielded thousands of calls from Houstonians and Texans in general asking for help in every aspect of life, from getting food delivered to their homes to families asking for housing and rent assistance as the vouchers they received early on in the pandemic have since expired.
+The City's constituents have multi-faceted concerns and issues that they already had before the pandemic and those have since gotten exacerbated by Covid-19.
 Tracking these and logging them requires a sturdy support team.